keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 that interact with the [Keptn API](../../0.19.x/reference/api/).
 It must be [installed](../../install/cli-install) on the local machine and is used to send commands to Keptn.
-To communicate with Keptn, you need to know the API token which is managed as a shared secret by the [Secret Service](../../0.19.x/operate/secrets).
-The shared secret is generated during the installation and verified by the *api* component.
+To communicate with Keptn, you need to know the API token (`keptn-api-token`), which is created during the installation via Helm and verified by the *api* component.

 ## Keptn Bridge